Sheep-Studios/fluffy-invention/privacy.md

 <br />

 ## Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at: privacy@sheepstudios.net.
+If you have any questions or suggestions about our Privacy Policy, please do not hesitate to contact us at: privacy@sheepstudios.net.